kalandjl/llm-from-scratch/README.md

 This model achieved a cross entropy loss of 0.6.
 While this doesnt translate directly into accuracy, we can estimate by taking e^-0.6, which is roughly 54.9%.

+## Model Interface
+Being a front end devloper, leaving the model as just a notebook didn't feel right.
+I decided to make a Next.JS app where any user could prompt the model, adjust it's temperature and generation length, and see it's attention "heatmap".
+Implemented this was fairly simple, and HuggingFace worked amazingly as a deployment container for my heavy model logic.
+This gave me space to focus on the UI; check out some of the photos below

 ## Hugging Face Repository
 https://huggingface.co/spaces/kalandjl/leanai-gradio/tree/main